lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 "this is a string"[4] -> "s"
 ```

-There is syntatic sugar that allows you to do:
+There is syntactic sugar that allows you to do:
 ```
 "Sli" in "Slither"
 ```